How to Solve the 4 Most Common Campaign Tracking Errors

 When the Web Audit is done, you receive a summary notification of what the audit discovered.
 If everything comes back good, you can feel comfortable launching the campaign.
 If not, you can address those issues before launching.

-Email Validation is very similar to Landing Page Validation.
-When you’re preparing to launch an email campaign, you can send a test email to CampaignAssurance.
-CampaignAssurance will grab the tracking links out of that email and test them as described in the Landing Page Validation feature.
+Email validation is very similar to landing page validation.
+When you’re preparing to launch an email campaign, you can send a test email to your campaign validation solution, which will grab the tracking links out of that email and test them.

 Growing with Campaigns